• ABOUT

 Speech-Language Pathologist

 Lauren joined AVC in October 2013.
-She earned her Bachelor’s degree in English from the University of North Carolina and her Master’s degree in Communication Disorders from the University of Virginia.
-As part of her graduate study, she treated children with hearing loss and their families according to the principles of Auditory-Verbal Therapy.
-Along with her colleagues at AVC, Lauren has presented at the national Early Hearing Detection and Intervention (EHDI) conference.
-Lauren has her Certificate of Clinical Competence from the American Speech-Language-Hearing Association, and is licensed to practice speech-language pathology in the state of Georgia.
+She earned her Master’s degree in Communication Disorders from the University of Virginia.
+As part of her graduate studies, she treated children with cochlear implants through the University of Virginia ENT Clinic according to the principles of Listening and Spoken Language (LSL) intervention.
+Lauren previously earned her Bachelor’s degree in English from the University of North Carolina Chapel Hill.
+Lauren has presented on topics related to hearing loss at the national Early Hearing Detection and Intervention (EHDI) conference.
+Lauren is currently serving as Treasurer of the Georgia state chapter of the AG Bell Association for the Deaf and Hard of Hearing.
+Lauren has her Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is licensed to practice speech-language pathology in Georgia.
 Lauren has also earned designation as a Listening and Spoken Language Specialist-Certified Auditory-Verbal Therapist by the Alexander Graham Bell Academy.

 Picture